tudelft3d/msc_geomatics_thesis_template/README.md

 We basically took the template *KOMA-Script scrbook*, added the front/back matters (cover page, copyright, abstract, etc.), and gave examples for the insertion of figures, tables and algorithms.

 > It is not an official template and it is not mandatory to use it.

-But we hope it will encourage everyone to use LaTeX for writing their thesis, and we also hope that it will *discourage* some from using Word.
+But we hope it will encourage everyone to use LaTeX for writing their thesis, and we also hope that it will *greatly discourage* some from using Word.

 ## How to get started with LaTeX?